VallionXD/ValScript/Interface/README.md

 # ValScript - Interface Documentation
 > A interface based on the minecraft hacked client vape lite, but with changes to work as a roblox script.

+*Credits to [dawid-scripts](https://github.com/dawid-scripts) for making the entire original library.*

 ## Loading the library.
 > You will need to load the library in order to use it.
 This is how you load the library using loadstring and a http get request.